Hazing Prevention

 • How: Via social media

-Statements of “Tough Love”: A Challenging and Questioning Campaign
+Statements of “Tough Love”: A Challenging & Questioning Campaign

 • Target-audience: Students who appreciate structure and boundaries and might need a stronger, more direct reminder that hazing—despite what their peers might say—is not okay.